-The core area of research in the Neural Networks Research Centre is neurocomputing, in the sense it is understood today.
+The core area of research in the Neural Networks Research Centre (1994 - 2005) has been neurocomputing.
 We have traditions dating back to late 1960's in some areas like associative memories, learning algorithms, and self-organization, as well as related methods in pattern recognition.

-By the early 2000's, the field of neurocomputing has experienced considerable changes compared to its pioneering days.
+By the 2000's, the field of neurocomputing has experienced considerable changes compared to its pioneering days.
 Most of the early artificial neural network models, now classics in the field, were strongly motivated by insights from neurobiology.
 Even today, there is a strong research effort in biologically motivated neural models and computational neuroscience.
 Some work along those lines has been conducted in our laboratory, too.

 However, aside from this, another part of the field has developed into purely computational science and engineering that has very few, if any, connections to biology.
 These two directions, that of neuroscience and that of computational science, have largely diverged and found their own research societies.
 Prompted by some urgent new problems in information sciences, the computational methods have merged with other related fields like advanced statistics, pattern recognition, signal and data analysis, machine learning, and artificial intelligence, to a new field sometimes termed statistical machine learning.
-This is the major research area in NNRC today.
+This is the major research area in our research today.
+Also the range of application fields has grown from pattern recognition and control to cover many new disciplines such as bioinformatics, neuroinformatics, and multimedia data analysis.
+To better emphasize this paradigm change, the name of our research unit was changed to "Adaptive Informatics Research Centre" as of January 1, 2006.

-Pattern analysis and statistical machine learning are the central tools for structuring raw information in the new knowledge economy.
-Information will need to be filtered and restructured before it becomes usable.
+Pattern analysis and statistical machine learning are the central tools for structuring raw information, which needs to be filtered and restructured before it becomes usable.
 Techniques that can quickly analyze complex patterns and adapt to new data will be indispensable for maintaining a competitive edge in information-intensive applications.
 The basic scientific problem is to build empirical models of complex systems, based on natural or real-world data.
 The goal is to understand better the underlying phenomena, structures, and patterns buried in the large or huge data sets.
 Real-world data means e.g. images, sounds, speech, or measurements, contrary to symbolic data like text.
 However, today the statistical machine learning methods are migrating into the analysis of symbolic data, too, such as large text collections, Web pages, or genomic sequence data, exhibiting real-world complexities and ambiguities.
 If the datasets are large enough, even the symbolic data can in many cases be analyzed with statistical methods, complementing the conventional string processing or grammar-based algorithms.

 Natural data has properties such as nonlinearity, nongaussianity, and complex interactions that have not been taken into account in classical multivariate statistics.
 Therefore, such models must be based on new information processing principles.
-The new insight is that although the models are not available in closed form, the intrinsic latent features or factors of the observations, and their mutual interrelations, can be learned from the data
+In our approach, the intrinsic latent features or components of the observations, and their mutual interrelations, are learned from the data using automated machine learning methods.
+In this way, we build data-driven statistical models of the complex systems and structures that underlie natural or real-world data.
+The goal is to understand better the underlying phenomena, structures, and patterns buried in the large or huge data sets, in order to make the information usable.